6 Ideas for One-Week Easy GetAways

 Right there on the southern shore, you’ll go walking on Exit Glacier.
 You’ll cruise spectacular Kenai Fjord.
 There’s a National Wildlife Refuge where you may spot moose, bear, caribou, and Dall sheep.
 The peninsula is also the site of Alaska’s richest gold mine, the Iditarod Trail (perfect for a walk), plus salmon fisheries, puffin colonies and Resurrection Bay with its humpback whales and orcas.
 Wild and empty as it looks from many angles, Kenai is also home to native Aleuts, fishermen, artists, miners and naturalists, and you’ll cross all of their paths.

 It all requires a fair bit of logistical support—plans for a salmon bake, rafts if you’d like to take on the Kenai River, tram tickets for the ride up Mt.
 Alyeska, specialized glacier guides, and the like.
-But Classic Journeys handles it all so the whole week of adventure runs like clockwork.
+But on our multisport and family tours, Classic Journeys handles it all so the whole week of adventure runs like clockwork.

 Back in the 1910s, the Great Northern Railway nicknamed Glacier National Park “America’s Switzerland”.
 Why cross the Atlantic, their argument went, when you can ride our rails to a spanking new park at least as beautiful as the Alps?
 It’s still a convincing travel idea, especially since you can get to and from Glacier even more quickly, no Pullman reservation required.